 Bard’s PowerPort is an injection port, port-a-catheter or “port-a-cath” which are implantable vascular access devices designed to provide repeated access to the vascular system for the delivery of medication, intravenous fluids, parenteral nutrition solutions, and blood products.

-Additionally, some implantable ports, like Bard’s PowerPort, are “power-injectable” which lets medical providers inject contrast dyes into the port to perform contrast CT scans and MRIs.
+Also, some implantable ports, like Bard’s PowerPort, are “power-injectable” which lets medical providers inject contrast dyes into the port to perform contrast CT scans and MRIs.

 The PowerPort is about the size of a quarter and surgically placed under the skin and has a catheter that is inserted into one of the body’s large central veins in the upper chest or neck area (usually the upper vena cava, jugular vein, or subclavian vein).